openwisp/openwisp-docs/general/help-us.rst

 <https://github.com/openwisp>`_ they may not get this at first glance and
 they will start looking for the numbers of stars.

-Yes, we know it sounds silly, but since it doesn't cost you anything, it would be really useful if you could **take a look at our projects on github** and **star the ones you find most interesting**.
+Yes, we know it sounds silly, but since it does not cost you anything, it would be really useful if you could **take a look at our projects on github** and **star the ones you find most interesting**.